rust-embedded/svdtools/README.md

             VARIANT: [VALUE, DESCRIPTION]
             VARIANT: [VALUE, DESCRIPTION]

+        FIELD:
+            # If a field already has enumerateValues, drop them and
+            # replace them with entirely new ones.
+            _replace_enum:
+                VARIANT: [VALUE, DESCRIPTION]
+                VARIANT: [VALUE, DESCRIPTION]

         # Another field.
 A list of two numbers gives a range writeConstraint.
         FIELD: [MINIMUM, MAXIMUM]